 Great Wall of China

-Several sections of the wall, which has become the most prominent symbol of Chinese civilisation, can be viewed in the Beijing area.
-In Yanqing county in northwest Beijing is the 600-year-old Badaling Fortification, representative of the Ming dynasty sections of the Great Wall.
-Other sections can be seen at Jinshanling, Mutianyu and Simatai.
-The popular sections can be very crowded but generally if you walk a little way you can escape the worst of the press.
-There are some great stretches of the wall to hike, like the roughly six mile (10 km) section between Jinshaling and Simatai, but be careful about setting off alone as parts of the wall are unstable and unsafe.
-It is best to take your own water and snacks, and to pack very warm clothes if you go in winter, because the wall can be freezing.
-There are vendors but their goods are usually very expensive and of questionable quality.
+Several sections of the wall, which has become the most prominent symbol of Chinese civilisation, can be viewed in the greater Beijing area.
+In Yanqing county, in northwest Beijing, is the 600-year-old Badaling Fortification, representative of the Ming dynasty sections of the Great Wall.
+Other sections can be seen at Jinshanling, Mutianyu, and Simatai.
+The more popular sections can be very crowded, but generally if travellers walk a little way they can escape the worst of it.
+There are some great stretches of the wall to hike, such as the roughly six mile (10 km) section between Jinshaling and Simatai, but visitors should be careful about setting off alone as parts of the wall are unstable and unsafe.
+It is best for visitors to take their own water and snacks and to pack very warm clothes if planning to go in winter, because temperatures at the wall can be freezing.
+There are countless vendors, but their goods are usually very expensive and of questionable quality.